Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 Note down where you got your data from, since you will later have to provide some details about your data!

+**Eventually: the more ugly the data the better!** 😜 Don't try to be nice but provide what you have.
+Reality is neither nice nor without errors, bugs and **misformatted data**...
+Let's get used to it!

 #### Visualization goals

 Next, formulate some rough idea what you would like to see.